Colorado pikeminnow: Biology and reproduction

 Young pikeminnows, up to 5 cm long, eat cladocerans, copepods, and chironomid larvae, then shift to insects around 10 cm long, gradually eating more fish as they mature.
 Once they achieve a length around 30 cm, they feed almost entirely upon fish.

 This fish has an ontogenetic separation of life history stage.
-The altricial young emerge from whitewater canyons, enter the drift as sac-fry, and are transported downstream.
+The altricial young emerge from whitewater canyons, enter the drift as sac fry, and are transported downstream.
 Habitat for the young fish is predominately alongshore backwaters and associated shorelines of more alluvial reaches of the turbulent and turbid rivers of the Colorado system.
 In contrast, adults reside in more well-defined channels, where they seek eddy habitats and prey on suckers and minnows.
 Colorado pikeminnows are potamodromous, making freshwater spawning migrations to home in on their natal areas.
 These migrations can begin as upstream or downstream movements, depending on the location of home range of individuals, and may involve 100 km or more.
 Spawning occurs around the summer solstice, with declining flows and increasing temperatures.
-Breeding males are bronze-colored and heavily covered with tubercles, while females are generally larger, lighter in color and with fewer tubercles.
+Breeding males are bronze-colored and heavily covered with tubercles, while females are generally larger, lighter in color, and with fewer tubercles.
 As the fish reach the spawning location, they stage in deeper pools and eddies and make spawning runs into nearby runs and deep riffles, where the adhesive eggs are released.
-Once a female lays her eggs, male Colorado Pikeminnow will follow the trail of eggs, dispersing semen.
+Once a female lays her eggs, male follows the trail of eggs, dispersing milt.
 These eggs hatch at different rates based on the temperature of the water.
 When the water was around 20 C, eggs hatched within 3–5 days, and at a higher temperature of 25 C, eggs hatched in around 2–3 days.
 Upon hatching and swim-up, the small fry are entrained and carried 50–100 km downstream.